GoogleChrome/web.dev/src/site/content/en/blog/intersectionobserver-v2/index.md

 the element's visual display has been modified by visual effects like `transform`, `opacity`, `filter`, etc., which *effectively* can make it invisible.

-Now while for an element in the top-level document this information can be determined by analyzing the DOM via JavaScript, for example via [`DocumentOrShadowRoot.elementFromPoint()`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentOrShadowRoot/elementFromPoint) and then digging deeper, the same information cannot be obtained if the element in question is located in a third-party iframe.
+For an element in the top-level document, this information can be determined by analyzing the DOM via JavaScript, for example via [`DocumentOrShadowRoot.elementFromPoint()`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentOrShadowRoot/elementFromPoint) and then digging deeper.
+In contrast, the same information cannot be obtained if the element in question is located in a third-party iframe.

 ## Why is actual visibility such a big deal?